markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 #### Commissioning into a network over IP

-This option is available when the Matter device is already present in an IP network (Thread or Wi-Fi enabled), but it has not been commissioned to a Matter network yet.
+This option is available when the Matter device is already present in an IP network, but it has not been commissioned to a Matter network yet.

 ##### Commissioning with setup PIN code